fennilah/Challenge2-3/README.md

 ## My Diary

-My Diarty is an online journal where users can pen down their thoughts and feelings.
+My Diary is an online journal where users can pen down their thoughts and feelings.

 ## Installation